kittylyst/fighting-animals/README.md

 * manual_tracing - OTel Tracing using manual spans
 * auto_otel - Use of the OTel Java agent to trace automatically

-The system of microserives simulates a battle between two animals chosen from several different clades of animal.
+The system of microservices simulates a battle between two animals chosen from several different clades of animal.
 Call `GET /battle` to get a battle that looks like this:

 Output: